venkataravuri/ai-ml-notes/docs/ml/ml-concepts.md

 This type of regularized regression has a penalty term representing half the square of L2 norm added to the cost function.
 This forces the learning algorithm to not only fit the data but also keep the model weights as small as possible.
 The equation for Ridge Regression is shown below.

+This term tends to shrink all of the weight coefficients, but unlike L1 regularization, it does not set any weight coefficients to zero.

+L2 regularization, or Ridge regularization, adds a term to the cost function that is proportional to the square of the weight coefficients:

 ```math
 J(\theta)_{Ridge} = MSE(\theta) + \lambda.(\frac{1}{2}).\displaystyle\sum_{i=1}^{n}(\theta^2_{i})
 ```